 The Best Minnesota Towns to Visit During Winter

-Just because the weather is getting colder and the days are getting shorter, doesn’t mean our fun has to stop.
+Just because the weather is getting cold and the days are getting short doesn’t mean our fun has to stop.
 One of the things I appreciate most about Minnesotans is their hardiness when it comes to the cold.
-With some warm boots and a great hat, Minnesotans will be outside all winter long.
-Although I grew up on Long Island where winters are much more mild, my family would go to Vermont every winter for a ski trip.
-With the right clothing and attitude, nothing is too cold!
-Read on for the five best places to visit in winter in Minnesota.
+With some warm boots and a great hat, Minnesotans will be outside all winter.

-Duluth is incredible during the winter months and Canal Park is an especially gorgeous place for a winter getaway.
-Enjoy beautiful views of frozen Lake Superior, then warm up in the breweries, distilleries and bars in town.
-Visit somewhere cozy to eat like OMC Smokehouse, and do some shopping.
-Take a tour of the incredible Glensheen, then go snowshoeing around their property.
-Read my full Duluth blog post here for many more ideas.
+Duluth is incredible during the winter months.
+Enjoy beautiful views of Lake Superior, then warm up in the breweries, distilleries, and bars in town.
+Visit somewhere cozy to eat like OMC Smokehouse, then do some shopping inside Fitger’s, which has many levels of restaurants, bookstores, and coffee shops.

 We all know winter in Minnesota can be brutal with the cloudy gloomy days, the sun setting early, and the bitter cold temperatures that come in January and February.
 I think if winter wasn’t so cold here we wouldn’t appreciate the hot summer days we spend swimming in the lakes, or the beautiful fall days we see in September and October.